Laura Ingalls Wilder: Authorship

 Some, including Lane's biographer William Holtz, have alleged that Wilder's daughter was her ghostwriter.
 Existing evidence including ongoing correspondence between the women about the books' development, Lane's extensive diaries, and Wilder's handwritten manuscripts with edit notations shows an ongoing collaboration between the two women.

 Miller, using this record, describes varying levels of involvement by Lane.
 Little House in the Big Woods (1932) and These Happy Golden Years (1943), he notes, received the least editing.
 "The first pages...and other large sections of [Big Woods]," he observes, "stand largely intact, indicating...from the start...[Laura's] talent for narrative description."
 Some volumes saw heavier participation by Lane, while The First Four Years (1971) appears to be exclusively a Wilder work.

 Miller concludes that, "[i]n the end, the lasting literary legacy remains that of the mother more than that of the daughter....
 Lane possessed style; Wilder had substance."

 The controversy over authorship is often tied to the movement to read the Little House series through an ideological lens.
 Lane emerged in the 1930s as an avowed conservative polemicist and critic of the Franklin D. Roosevelt administration and his New Deal programs.
 According to a 2012 article in the New Yorker, "When Roosevelt was elected, she noted in her diary, 'America has a dictator.'
 She prayed for his assassination, and considered doing the job herself."
 Whatever Lane's politics, "attacks on [Wilder's] authorship seem aimed at infusing her books with ideological passions they just don't have."

-On the topic of historical fiction and its influence on modern views of race relations, literary scholar Rachelle Kuehl notes that Wilder’s Little House series has received backlash for her problematic portrayal of Native Americans.
+On the topic of historical fiction and its influence on modern views of race relations, literary scholar Rachelle Kuehl notes that Wilder's Little House series has received backlash for her portrayal of Native Americans.

 Enduring appeal

-The original Little House books, written for elementary school–age children, became an enduring, eight-volume record of pioneering life late in the 19th century based on the Ingalls family's experiences on the American frontier.
-Irene Smith said shortly after "These Happy Golden Years (1943) was published that Wilder began "with a style appealing to the eight-year-olds and continuing in volumes of increasing length and difficulty.
+The original Little House books, written for elementary school–age children, became an enduring, eight-volume record of pioneering life late in the 19th century.
+Irene Smith said shortly after These Happy Golden Years (1943) was published that Wilder began "with a style appealing to the eight-year-olds and continuing in volumes of increasing length and difficulty.
 This graduation is a distinguishing feature of the Little House books."
 The First Four Years, about the early days of the Wilder marriage, was discovered by her literary executor Roger MacBride after Lane's 1968 death and published in 1971, unedited by Lane or MacBride.
 It is now marketed as the ninth volume.